-In a state full of bayous and marshes, a hiking trip to a Louisiana waterfall was too good to pass up.
+In a state full of bayous and marshes, a hiking trip to Louisiana waterfalls was too good to pass up.
 There are actually several waterfalls along hiking trails in the J.C.
 Sonny Gilbert Wildlife Management Area, formerly known as Sicily Island Wildlife Management area.

 I had driven through the small town of Sicily Island before, located in the flat farmland of the Mississippi River Delta in northeastern Louisiana.
 But only a few miles west of the town, you begin winding your way into a landscape of hills and forests.
+The waterfalls and trails are located in the J.C.
+“Sonny” Gilbert Wildlife Management Area.
 The trails are well marked and provide a surprisingly hilly terrain, with elevation changes of 200 feet or more.
 I tagged along with the Louisiana Hiking club for a hike on the Rock Falls Trail.

 After walking along some surprisingly steep trails, you are rewarded with a view of Louisiana’s highest waterfall at 17 feet.
 Water spills down over a series of rocks into a pool and rocky creek below.
 It’s best to visit this waterfall after a rain to get the most flow over the falls.